 By closely examining current marketing and data architecture, and the way systems, tools and data presently connect (or fail to connect as the case may be), organisations can gather a clearer idea of where there is a genuine need for new technology or how current technology which can be utilised.

 It may be that instead of putting new technology in place, an organisation would get more value from using its current technology better – for example by configuring it, staff training or integrating it in a smarter way.
 In order to successfully do this though, organisations need to have conducted thorough Gap Analysis and audits to identify where technology might be better capitalised on.

 Investing upfront at this stage and truly minding the gap will lead to an efficient and effective digital journey and ensure that businesses successfully arrive at their desired destination.

-To find out more about how to balance innovation and get the basics of technology selection, implementation and integration right, download our latest ‘Ask the Experts’ guide, designed to help businesses identify and capitalise on key marketing and data technology.
+To find out more about how to balance innovation and get the basics of technology selection, implementation and integration right, download our latest ‘Ask the Expert’ Report on Unleashing marketing and data technology’s true potential designed to help businesses identify and capitalise on key marketing and data technology.

 Talk to us if you want to learn more.Back to Insights